shreyas-muralidhara/Mattarmost-Issue-Bot/DEPLOY.md

 # Milestone: DEPLOYMENT

 ## Deployment
-Run the following Ansible playbook either in a VM running on Ubuntu.
+Run the following Ansible playbook deploySetup.yml: This playbook is responsible for the tasks related to setting up the Issuebot.
+This installs all the required modules and packages to run the bot, clones the github respository and runs the bot.
+This playbook also triggers a shell script (environment.sh) which is responsible for setting up the environment variables in the deployed environment.
-This playbook is responsible for the tasks related to setting up Scibot.
-This installs all the required modules and packages to run the bot, clones the github respository and runs the bot
+Assumption: For successful deployment we are assuming that the user already has mattermost server setup in the VM where playbook
 ## Acceptance Test
  To initiate conversation with scibot
 1. Log-in to Mattermost (http://localhost:8085)